gdoumenc/coworks/docs/quickstart.rst

 Creation
 --------

-To create you first microservice, create a file ``app.py`` with the following content:
+To realize you first microservice, create a file ``app.py`` with the following content:

 .. code-block:: python